-- 32. For market-related off-balance sheet exposures, credit risk is the cost to the SFI of replacing the cash flow from the financial instrument used in the contract, in the event of default by the counterparty.
-Market related transactions include the following: - Interest rate contracts these include single currency interest rate swaps, basis swaps, forward rate agreements, interest rate futures, interest rate options purchased and any other instruments of a similar nature; - Foreign exchange contracts (including contracts involving gold) these include cross currency swaps (including cross currency interest rate swaps), forward foreign exchange contracts, currency futures, currency options purchased, hedge contracts and any other instruments of a similar nature; - Equity contracts these include swaps, forwards, purchased options and similar derivative contracts based on individual equities or equity indices; - Precious metal contracts (other than gold) these include swaps, forwards, purchased options and similar derivative contracts based on precious metals such as silver and platinum; - Other commodity contracts (other than precious metals) these include swaps, forwards, purchased options and similar derivative contracts based on energy contracts, agricultural contracts and any other non-precious metal commodity contracts; and - Other market-related contracts these include any contracts covering other items giving rise to credit risk. - 33.
+- Foreign exchange contracts (including contracts involving gold) these include cross currency swaps (including cross currency interest rate swaps), forward foreign exchange contracts, currency futures, currency options purchased, hedge contracts and any other instruments of a similar nature; - Equity contracts these include swaps, forwards, purchased options and similar derivative contracts based on individual equities or equity indices; - Precious metal contracts (other than gold) these include swaps, forwards, purchased options and similar derivative contracts based on precious metals such as silver and platinum; - Other commodity contracts (other than precious metals) these include swaps, forwards, purchased options and similar derivative contracts based on energy contracts, agricultural contracts and any other non-precious metal commodity contracts; and - Other market-related contracts these include any contracts covering other items giving rise to credit risk. - 34.
 The methodology for calculating credit equivalent amounts for market related contracts will not be applied.
-Where off-balance sheet exposures comprise of market-related contracts or over-the-counter derivative assets, such exposures must be risk weighted at 100%. - 34.
+Where off-balance sheet exposures comprise of market related contracts or over-the-counter derivative assets, such exposures must be risk-weighted at 100%. - 35.
 For non-market related off-balance sheet exposures, SFIs are required to apply CCFs.
-The categories of off-balance sheet items include guarantees, commitments, and similar contracts where the full notional principal amount may not be reflected on the balance sheet. - 35.
+The categories of off-balance sheet items include guarantees, commitments, and similar contracts where the full notional principal amount may not be reflected on the balance sheet. - 36.
 The credit equivalent amount for an off-balance sheet exposure is calculated using the following formula:

-$credit\ equivalent\ amount = credit\ conversion\ factor\ imes\ notional\ principal\ amount$
+credit equivalent amount = credit conversion factor × notional principal amount